Team293/CNCMilling/8020GCodeGen.md

 it would make scoring marks for cutting out four 3-inch lengths of extrusion.

-### Daily Check-up
+### Daily Calibration

-TBD.
 Since the mill is in a shared shop environment, it's probably wise to have some safe way of verifying the setup at the start of each shop session.
-This would ideally check the WCS origin at least.
+This would ideally check the WCS origin and tool lengths.

-Fixture mounting, tool lengths, and a tool changer test are other possibilities.
+We now have a simple procedure for doing this though one of the forms.
+The G-code that is produced loads each tool, in turn, positioning the business end at Z3 (3 inches above the stock).
+With 1x1 stock loaded, a 1-2-3 block can be used to verify the tool is at Z3 (or, ideally, just very slightly above).
+If the block's edges are flush with the stock, then the tool should also be centered on the middle hole.

 ## The Fixture